Pediatric Infectious Diseases Fellowship Program

 First Year of Fellowship

 The primary goals of the first year of fellowship are to focus on increasing breadth of knowledge in the field of infectious diseases, and to begin the process of assuming leadership of a team by starting to teach residents and medical students under the supervision of the attending physician.
 The fellow will see and discuss each patient on the service, whether or not they have also been seen by a resident or student, before rounding with the attending, and will review the written notes on all patients.
-In the first year of fellowship will complete 8 months of clinical training, including 1 month of microbiology.
+In the first year of fellowship will complete 6-7 months of clinical training, plus 2 weeks of microbiology.
 The fellow will complete 1 half- day session per week of International Clinic (40-45 weeks per year).
 The Fellow with have 3 months of Research training experience by the end of the first year of fellowship.
+The fellow will have four week vacation.

 Second Year of Fellowship